the-global-hackathon/CasperLabs-Developer-Community/Home.md

 This document provides information about how you can get going with the CasperLabs Community Engagement Program.

-So far the development has been through internal resources and we are now at a stage of actively engaging with the Casperlabs Community Members (CCM) or CLarity Member (CM); adding features, improving functionality, developing dApps, fixing security holes and bugs, and contributing your insights and feedback to advance the evolution of our CasperLabs project.
+So far the development has been through internal resources and we are now at a stage of actively engaging with the Casperlabs Community Members (CCM) also known as CLarity Member (CM); adding features, improving functionality, developing dApps, fixing security holes and bugs, and contributing your insights and feedback to advance the evolution of our CasperLabs project.

 ## Current Developments
 CasperLabs has developed a fully decentralized, sharded and scalable next-generation blockchain, implementing Correct-by-construction (CBC) Casper proof-of-stake protocol.

-*** Devnet **(Public Dev Net)
+** Devnet **(Public Dev Net)
 We recently launched Devnet, our Public Dev Net where Developers can run nodes and connect to a public bootstrap node.

-*** Testnet **(Public Test Net)
+** Testnet **(Public Test Net)
 We are also well on schedule for November 2019 to launch Testnet;  the feature complete, decentralized Public Test Net.

 Note: CasperLabs does not yet have a bounty program but may consider one after launch of Testnet.